canonical/vanilla-framework/templates/docs/layouts/application.md

 [View the full screen example of the default panels in application layout](/docs/examples/layouts/application/default/).

+### Side navigation

+<span class="p-label--new">New</span>

+Use the [side navigation component](/docs/patterns/navigation#side-navigation) to build the contents of main navigation for the application layout.
+You can find detailed documentation in the ["Application layout" section of the Navigation page](/docs/patterns/navigation#application-layout).

+<div class="embedded-example"><a href="/docs/examples/patterns/side-navigation/application" class="js-example">
+View example of the side navigation pattern for raw HTML
+</a></div>

+Side navigation component has a built-in support for responsive collapsing and expanding of the side navigation.
+When proper HTML structure and element class names are used, the side navigation elements and icons will be correctly positioned, and unnecessary elements will fade out when navigation collapses.

+Additionally, if certain custom elements need to be hidden when navigation panel is collapsed, add the `.is-fading-when-collapsed` class to them.

 ### Responsive application layout

 The application layout is fully responsive.
 It is controlled by breakpoint variables that define the screen widths at which layout change occur.